kubernetes/enhancements/keps/sig-api-machinery/20190802-dynamic-coordinated-storage-version.md

 // encode objects to when persisting objects in the backend. type StorageVersionStatus struct {
   // The reported versions per API server instance.
+  // +optional
   ServerStorageVersions []ServerStorageVersion
-  // If all API server instances agree on the same encoding storage version, then
+  // If all API server instances agree on the same encoding storage version,
-  // this field is set to that version.
-Otherwise this field is set to
+  // then this field is set to that version.
+Otherwise this field is left empty.
-  // NoAgreedVersion.
+  // +optional
   AgreedEncodingVersion string

+  // The latest available observations of the storageVersion's state.
+  // +optional
+  Conditions []StorageVersionCondition

 }

-const (
-  // The API server instances haven't reached agreement on the encoding storage
-  // version.
-  NoAgreedVersion = "No Agreed Version"
-)

 // An API server instance reports the version it can decode and the version it
 // encodes objects to when persisting objects in the backend.